openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   Receive ongoing updates from a target which allow synchronization between the client and target for the state of elements within the data tree.
 In this case (i.e., a `STREAM` subscription), a client creating a subscription receives an initial set of updates, terminated by a message indicating that initial synchronisation has completed, and then receives subsequent updates indicating changes to the initial state of those elements.
 *   Receive a single view (polled, or one-off) for elements of the data tree on a per-data element basis according to the state that they are in at the time that the message is transmitted.
-This can be more resource efficient for both target and client than a Get request for large subtrees within the data tree.
+This can be more resource efficient for both target and client than a `GetRequest` for large subtrees within the data tree.
 The target does not need to coalesce values into a single snapshot view, or create an in-memory representation of the subtree at the time of the request, and subsequently transmit this entire view to the client.

 Based on the fact that subsequent update messages are considered to be independent, and to ensure that the efficiencies described above can be achieved, by default a target MUST NOT aggregate values within an update message.